 Driving back to the south trailhead, we accidentally overshot the exit we needed to take, and wound up going ten miles out of our way.
 This turned out to be a fortuitous accident, as once we got to the trailhead, we found the shuffle from the Green Mountain House hostel in the parking lot.
 Rainbow and I had wanted to stay there when we were passing through Manchester Center, but the place books up quickly and we neglected to even call to place reservations.
 (Had I not started slackpacking with Rainbow and Papa Monkey, this is where I'd have stayed, after hiking to this trailhead.)

-We talked to the owner of Green Mountain House for a little while, and secured ourselves three spaces in the overflow bunkhouse.
+We talked to the owner of Green Mountain House for a little while, and secured ourselves three spaces in the overflow bunkhouse for three days from now.
 We finally got on the trail at 9:30, one of my latest starts yet.

-We started the day off with a long climb up Bromley Mountain, gradual at first, and then steeper as the trail climbed up a ski slope.
+The day started off with a long climb up Bromley Mountain, gradual at first, and then steeper as the trail climbed up a ski slope.
 We took our first break after about 6.5 miles, and our second 3.5 miles later at the Peru Peak Shelter.
 (I wouldn't have stopped, but Papa Monkey needed more water.)

 During the climb of the steep and rocky Baker Peak, we ran into Sophie Caldwell, a member of the US Olympic Team for cross country skiing.
 She was out hiking this section of the trail to help stay in shape for the winter.

 As we approached the trailhead, I was tired, and my feet hurt more than they should have.
 I suspect it was because our second break was too soon; or rather, I hiked too long after the second break without taking another.